Let’s talk about a topic that is deeply important to me (…and that my friends run a mile the moment I start on about):

 I often think about finding a more organic type of padding – like Lush’s edible ‘packing peanuts’ – but I believe that re-using plastic that already exists (and would otherwise go directly to landfill) is a better option than creating demand for more new ‘stuff’.
 I am always reviewing this policy.

-The red and white tissue I use to wrap most decks is 100% recycled from post-consumer waste, acid-free, recyclable and fully compostable.
-(I don’t usually put tape or stickers on this, so that you might reuse it if you wish!)
+The red and white tissue we use to wrap most decks is 100% recycled from post-consumer waste, acid-free, recyclable and fully compostable.
+(We don’t usually put tape or stickers on this, so you canreuse it if you wish!)

-The compliments slips I include are printed on recycled paper, too.
+The little ‘thank you’ cards we include are printed on recycled paper, too.

 If you receive your goods in a re-used Jiffy bag – well, it’s re-used!
-Every so often, when my collection of incoming Jiffy bags outgrows its box, I have a Jiffy amnesty: all shop orders that day will be mailed in re-used envelopes.
-(I try to make up for the sometimes-scruffy packaging with extra heart stickers and doodles!)
+Every so often, when my collection of incoming Jiffy bags outgrows its box, we have a Jiffy amnesty: all shop orders that day will be mailed in re-used envelopes.
+(We try to make up for the sometimes-scruffy packaging with extra heart stickers and doodles!)

 If your goods come in a new brown cardboard envelope or box, this isn’t recycled, but is fully recyclable and compostable.